What To Know About Pedestrian And Cycling Accidents

 What are the most common injuries in these accidents?

 The physical harm to people walking or riding bicycles tends to be catastrophic, since cars and trucks can weigh several tons.
 Some common injuries include:

 All these injuries can prove to be very expensive.
 Many victims find that they need to file a claim against their insurance company, the insurance company of the perpetrator or a third party.

 Can a fatal pedestrian or bicycle accident give rise to a wrongful death claim?

 Yes.
 The surviving family members of someone who died in a traffic accident can recover compensation through a wrongful death claim.
 However, you must file your claim within three years of your loved one’s accident.
 If you do not meet this statute of limitations, you lose the right to seek damages.

-Do not speak with any insurance representatives until after you speak with a lawyer.
+Besides simply reporting that an accident occurred, do not speak with any insurance representatives until after you speak with a lawyer.
 Insurance companies do not want to pay you the full amount that you deserve.
 Instead, they use cunning tactics to get you to admit fault so they can make lowball offers.
 Get an attorney who can represent you against powerful insurers.

 Ask More Questions, Get More Help

 At the Law Office of Nathan Cobb, we are ready to assist you with the complicated aftermath of an accident.
 You can reach out to us to schedule a free initial consultation with him.
 To contact us, please call 505-225-2146 or send us an email.